In 2016, six regional families signed up to receive their energy in a new way, harnessing technology not previously used on our network.

 The solar-battery-diesel systems exceeded expectations, providing excellent customer satisfaction and significantly improved power reliability.
 The SPS trial established a demonstrable blueprint for improving regional power supplies using renewable electricity systems and saving money on network infrastructure.

 But could it be done at scale?
-Round 1 of our stand-alone power system project offers a true alternative for regional customers who – for too long – have been at the mercy of wind, fire and other environmental factors that have caused frequent or extended power outages.
+Round 1 of our stand-alone power system project offers a true alternative for regional customers who – for too long – have been at the mercy of wind, storms and other environmental factors that have caused frequent or extended power outages.

 Powering up in regional Western Australia